NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/common/service-install-output-and-backend.md

 2020-07-16 19:43:01.192  INFO 9103 --- [           main] skills.SpringBootApp                     : Started SpringBootApp in 20.159 seconds (JVM running for 21.368)
 ```

 The dashboard is now running on [http://localhost:8080](http://localhost:8080).
-It will prompt you to create a [Dashboard root account](/dashboard/user-guide/users.html#root).
+Visit the [dashboard](http://localhost:8080) in a web browser and fill out the form to create the initial [Dashboard root account](/dashboard/user-guide/users.html#root).

 Well... that's it!